Darrehshahr: History

 It is believed that Darrehshahr was once Madaktu, an important city in the Anshan Province of Elamite Kingdom with a population of about 74,000.
-The Elmite Kingdom had three important cities: Susa, Hidali and Madaktu.
+The Elamite Kingdom had three important cities: Susa, Hidali and Madaktu.
 Madaktu served as an advance post toward Mesopotamia.
 The city was destroyed in 693 BC by Ashurbanipal during the Assyrian conquest of Elam.

 Madaktu saw many ups and down during centuries.
 After the Assyrian conquest, the city went into ruins and lost its significance.
 It did not regain its prosperity in the Achaemenid Empire.
 The Parthians era was a period of relative revival but it was during the Sasanian Empire that the city, then a settlement of about 5000 household and renamed to Seymareh, saw its utmost restoration and success.
 Nowadays, the ruins of Madaktu is abound with artifacts from that era, most of which are in display in Darrehshahr Museum.

 In ancient times, Elamites governed the Lorestan mountains and constructed several strong buildings.
 Darrehshahr was the first Elamite city attacked and destroyed by Assyrians in addition to the massacre of people.
 In Seymareh Valley the remains of the Sassanid monuments are still present; hence Darrehshahr might have been a thriving city in the Sassanid and the Parthian periods.
 Furthermore, some foreign experts call the unearthed city as the second and lost capital of the Seleucids while some Iranian archaeologists believe that the monuments are part of the state of Sirvan.
 Referencing some resources and texts, Darrehshahr may be the same as Mihrajanqadhaq, Saabzaan, Seymareh or the city of Khosrau II in the late Sassanid period completely leveled to earth from an earthquake in the years 248 and 344 A.H.